 Don’t forget to take a look at some of the fantastic pictures I took.
 It was hard to decide which ones to post.

-Have you seen this exhibition?
+Have you seen an exhibition like Art in the Streets?
 Or have you seen another uncommon but equally cool exhibition?
 Tell me about it in the comments section below.